gauthiier/cth2016/week5/final_projects.md

 ---------

-Team members:
+__Team members:__

 Annabel & Maxim

-Name of the project:
+__Name of the project:__

-Information website
+chat platform

-What is the concept:
+__What is the concept:__

+The concept is to make a platform where people can chat to each other via text and also video.

-Inspiration / examples (links, url if applicable):
+__Inspiration / examples (links, url if applicable):__

+www.chatroulette.com and assignment 3

-Which technology / method are you planning on using:
+__Which technology / method are you planning on using:__

+javascript, HTML, socket.io

-Who is doing what in the team:
+__Who is doing what in the team:__

+everything together because we’re only with two

 ---------

-Team members:
+__Team members:__

 Cassandra & Léna

-Name of the project:
+__Name of the project:__

+Random Quizz

-What is the concept:
+__What is the concept:__

-Personality Quiz --
+This is an HTLM page displayed thanks to a localhost with proposes the user to complete a quizz.
+This quizz is built randomly each time the user submits a question.
+For instance questions are made following a pattern like « Wh-word + be + your + adjective + noun ».
+Answers will be displayed randomly too.
+Sometimes it will be sentences builded by the program (and look like an exquisite cadaver) and sometimes the choice of answer will be determined by the questions itself.
+For instance if noun = « color » the computer will display «  blue, red, green » as choices.
+We would like to make something humorous.
+Idea of question may be what the user would do in the situation stated by the program.
+After around 10 questions the program display a « profile » to the user in function of his choices.
+This profile will be a small paragraph also builded by chance.
+We would like to add images related to the topic of the question.
+Maybe we will use a database of images to match the key words of the questions with a research on the data base.

-Inspiration / examples (links, url if applicable):
+__Inspiration / examples (links, url if applicable):__

+We can found a lot of « personality quizzes » on the Internet.

-Which technology / method are you planning on using:
+__Which technology / method are you planning on using:__

-Markov chains
+local server, random text generation (inspired by the letters we have coded for week 3) with arrays and chance.js

-Who is doing what in the team:
+__Who is doing what in the team:__